 - There are many different names for sugar, which can make it difficult to cut added sugar from your diet.

-- Reducing you added sugar intake can be beneficial for your health, and may even help with weight loss.
+- Reducing your added-sugar intake can be beneficial for your health, and may even help with weight loss.

 - Here are 71 names for sugar that you should look for on nutrition labels.

 We eat a lot of sugar — more than most of us realize.
 And while we know to limit sweet treats like candy and ice cream, sugar is also hidden in some surprising foods — like bread, almond milk, and even salad dressing.
-There are also many other names for sugar — some you might not even recognize as sugar.
+That’s because there are so many names for sugar — some you might not even recognize as sugar.

-How can you cut back on sugar if you don’t even know what ingredients to look for on the nutrition label?
-Here’s what you need to know about all the other names for sugar so you can make more informed eating choices.
+How can you cut back on sugar if you don’t even recognize it on a nutrition label?
+Here’s what you need to know about these other names for sugar so you can make more informed eating choices.